Floorp-Projects/Floorp/mobile/android/base/docs/gradle.rst

 To the greatest extent possible, the Gradle configuration lives in the object directory.

-At the time of writing, their are three main sub-modules: *app*, *base*, and *thirdparty*, and several smaller sub-modules.
+At the time of writing, there are three main sub-modules: *app*, *base*, and *thirdparty*, and several smaller sub-modules.

 *app* is the Fennec wrapper; it generates the **org.mozilla.fennec.R** resource